theandrew168/dripfile/README.md

 ### Running

-To run (and auto-reload) the backend and frontend simultaneously (needs at least `-j3`):
+To run (and auto-reload) the backend and frontend simultaneously:

 ```
-make -j4 run
+make -j run
 ```

 ## Features